ghabs/bengoldhaber/tools.md

 The OG to do list app, gets all of the little things right and easy to integrate into my workflow.

 #### [Evernote](evernote.com)
-I returned to Evernote after a long time using Google Keep when I found how much better the evernote web clipper app.
+I returned to Evernote after a long time using Google Keep.
 I use evernote as a slipbox, storing all of my tagged and structured notes and bookmarks.

 ### Programming